SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).
 The newly-formed buffer states, including Lithuania, Latvia, Poland, and Czechoslovakia, were generally parliamentary democracies.
-However, they were created as intermediate states to stop Bolshevik communism from spreading to western Europe and were politically weak.
-Cultural divides suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire, led to numerous fractured states with disgruntled populations.
+However, they were created to serve the purpose of buffering Bolshevik communism from spreading to western Europe and were politically weak.
+Cultural divides that were suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire led to numerous fractured states with disgruntled populations.

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.